mvee18/benchmarkingpaper/README.md

 - `time`: calculates the time performance of each pipeline.

 - `data_paths.py`: holds the path to the raw data on the Biowulf computing cluster.

+### Root Directory
+- `figures.ipynb`: main file for analysis and generation of statistics.